 For U.S. federal income tax purposes, the Class A ordinary shares and related warrants acquired in this offering will be treated as an "investment unit" consisting of one Class A ordinary share and one related warrant to purchase one-half of one Class A ordinary share.
 The purchase price for each investment unit will be allocated between these components in proportion to their relative fair market values at the time the unit is purchased by the U.S. Holder.
-This allocation of the purchase price for each unit will establish the U.S. Holder's initial tax basis for U.S. federal income tax purposes in the Class A ordinary share and related warrant included in each unit.
-The separation of the Class A ordinary share and related warrant included in each unit should not be a taxable event for U.S. federal income tax purposes.
+This allocation of the purchase price for each unit will establish the U.S. Holder's initial tax basis for U.S. federal income tax purposes in the Class A ordinary share and related warrant included in each unit should not be a taxable event for U.S. federal income tax purposes.
 Each U.S. Holder should consult his, her or its own tax advisor regarding the allocation of the purchase price for a unit.